Shelter with a Cause

 After seeing the stories surrounding local Minnesotans renting out their homes through Airbnb to all the out-of-state football fans during Super Bowl LII, Roger got inspired.
 He and Vicki have a turn of the century home near Grand and Dale in St. Paul with a 1,000 square foot third story apartment, including its own entrance, kitchen, bathroom and fireplace.
 Despite Roger having to give up his occasional “man-cave”, he and Vicki decided it might be good karma to use their excess space to raise money for people who have no place to call home.

-The couple has donated all the revenue from their Airbnb venture to Open Your Heart, raising over $3,500 so far, with commitments for an additional $2,000 in upcoming rental stays.
+The couple has donated all the revenue from their Airbnb venture to Open Your Heart, raising over $10,000 so far!
 For them, it’s an opportunity to give back while getting to meet people from all around the world.
 They have had guests from Massachusetts, Texas, Oregon, Wisconsin, Florida and even Kuwait.
 Another couple from Guam will be staying with them over Labor Day.

 Coined by Vicki and Roger on Airbnb as a “Shelter With a Cause”, their space rents for just $100 a night.
 Quite a deal, especially when considering that $100 can provide: school supplies to four homeless students so they can thrive in school during a difficult time; comforting bedding and clean towels for women arriving at a domestic violence shelter; or winter survival gear for two homeless youth unable to access shelter.
 They say home is where the heart is and nothing could more true for Vicki and Roger.